gortonator/bsds-6650/assignments-2021/Assignment-2.md

 You may find you get database deadlocks.
 You will need to find a way to work around these through SQL/schema changes or request retries.
 Some useful advise on MYSQL deadlocks is [here](https://dev.mysql.com/doc/refman/8.0/en/innodb-deadlocks.html).

 Your tests should successfully execute every request and store each purchase in the database.

+Also see below about AWS RDS Burst Mode.
+This may be influential in your testing :)

 ## Load Balancing
 The previous section probably has a bottleneck in the single server instance.
 So let's try and add capacity to our system and see what happens,